Netflix/atlas-docs/docs/asl/ref/reic.md

     [:re](re.md) intead.

-Select time series where the value for a key matches the specified regular expression with case insenitive matching.
+Select time series where the value for a key matches the specified regular expression with case insensitive matching.
 For example, consider the following query:

 @@@ atlas-stacklang { hilite=:reic }
 /api/v1/graph?q=name,ssCPU,:reic